Rent to buy schemes

 How rent to buy schemes usually work

-Rent to buy schemes are not very common in Australia.
-In most of these schemes, a developer or a third party offers a home for sale with a rent to buy contract.
-The renter agrees to pay regular monthly rent, which is usually above market rate.
+2. The renter agrees to pay regular monthly rent, which is usually above market rate.
 For example, if the market rent for a home is $400, you might expect to pay $600–$800 as rent.
-You might also have to pay a premium in lieu of the potential purchase.
-In many cases, the purchase price charged later on when you're ready to buy can also be higher.
+The renter might also pay other fees for the right to buy.

 Why many rent to buy schemes are risky